x

 The translation of innovative breakthrough personalized research findings into the clinical setting is a fundamental element of personalized health and precision medicine.

-We are working on setting up a PH Translation and Implementation Unit where, together with translational research labs, we optimize processes, platforms and data integration / interface so that innovative non-routine analytics and decision support with high potential impact in healthcare can be performed and refined up to the point of full integration in the clinical routine.
+At PHB we are working on several levels to optimize technologies, processes, platforms and data integration / interface so that innovative non-routine analytics and decision support with high potential impact in healthcare can be performed and refined up to the point of full integration in the clinical routine.

 If you are working on an innovative non-routine analytics and decision support with high potential impact in healthcare please get in touch.